 Get a charley horse

-- Meaning: To develop a cramp in the arm or the leg
+- Meaning: To get a sudden painful cramp in a muscle.

 Go Under the Knife